Stokes v Muschinske – Opinion

 Further undermining any suggestion of intentional

-concealment, Juror No. 11 was never
+concealment, Juror No. 11 was never directly asked about any

 prior lawsuits.
 On the first day of voir dire, the topic of prior